SagarKapoorin/Backend/README.md

    nodemon index.js
    ```

-## 4. Create an 'env file' to '.env'.
+### 4. Rename 'env file' to '.env'.
 Note: Environment variables are  added to GitHub which is not good practice for security reasons but for your convenience i added them.

 5. Make a request to the endpoint using tools like Postman or hoopscotch.io:
    ```